f5devcentral/f5-velos-training/docs/introduction.rst

   :align: center
   :scale: 70%

 The second major difference vs. VIPRION is the introduction of centralized/redundant SX410 system controllers.
-The picture below shows the two redundant system controllers that ship by default with the VELOS 4U CX410 chassis:
+The picture above shows the two redundant system controllers that ship by default with the VELOS 4U CX410 chassis:

 The system controllers are responsible for providing non-blocking connections and layer 2 switching between the 8 slots within the system.
 The system controllers are star-wired with multiple connections to each slot.
-Each line card on the BX110 blade has one 100Gb backplane connection to each system controller (200Gb total).
+Each BX110 blade has one 100Gb backplane connection to each system controller (200Gb total).
 Future generation line cards may leverage additional connections.
 The picture below shows the backplane interconnections of a fully populated 8 slot CX410 chassis with 8 BX110 blades installed.

 .. image:: images/velos_introduction/image3.png
   :align: center